Peter Allen (musician): Death and legacy

+On 29 June 2026, Allen was honored with a Blue Plaque sponsored by the Government of New South Wales.
+The Blue Plaque is located at the Armidale Folk Museum where Allen took dance classes as a child.

 In popular culture

 In the 1979 film All That Jazz, Allen's live rendition of "Everything Old Is New Again" is danced to by Ann Reinking and Erzebet Foldi for Roy Scheider's character Joe Gideon based on dancer Bob Fosse.

 Hugh Jackman's performance of Allen's "Once Before I Go" (from The Boy from Oz) was featured in a montage dedicated to Alex Trebek in his final episode of Jeopardy! which aired on 8 January 2021, exactly two months after Trebek's death from stage IV pancreatic cancer on 8 November 2020, at the age of 80.

-La Casa Azul's song Terry, Peter y yo makes reference to Allen, Judy Garland, and Liza Minnelli:
+La Casa Azul's song Terry, Peter y yo makes reference to Allen, Judy Garland, and Liza Minnelli.